savoygrizzly/dimrill/README.md

 Authorize an array of DRNA, by default this method **will not validate conditions, drna parameters, nor return generated queries**, it also does not currently accept validation objects (req, user, context).
 The goal of this method is to help _define_ what ressources a user _might_ have access to based on drna paths.

-Because AuthorizeBulk will keep the same ivm context to run all given drna, it is much more efficient, This method might come in handy if say, you wanted to generate a menu dynamically, depending on a user or entity's policies.
+This method might come in handy if say, you wanted to generate a menu dynamically, depending on a user or entity's policies.

 The method will return strings in the following format: `"Action | Ressource",drna:stringSupplied`.